 If the evaluation does not establish that the building in its predamage condition complies with the provisions of Section 606.2.2.1, then the building shall be rehabilitated to comply with the provisions of this section.
 The wind loads for the repair and rehabilitation shall be those required by the building code in effect at the time of original construction, unless the damage was caused by wind, in which case the wind loads shall be in accordance with the International Building Code.
-The seismic loads for this rehabilitation design shall be those required by the building code in effect at the time of original construction, but not less than the reduced International Building Code level seismic forces.
+The seismic loads for this rehabilitation design shall be those required by the building code in effect at the time of original construction.
+The building code in effect at the time of original construction, but not less than the reduced International Building Code level seismic forces.